pphan93/google-books/README.md

 # Read Lounge

 React-based Google Books Search app.
 This assignment requires me to create React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
-II'll also use Node, Express and MongoDB so that users can save books to review or purchase later.
+I also used Node, Express and MongoDB so that users can save books to review or purchase later.

 ## [Try it yourself!](https://readlounge.herokuapp.com/)